LordAmadeus1/Stable_Diffusion/README.md

 1. Clone this repository:

      git clone https://github.com/LordAmadeus1/Stable_Diffusion.git

      cd Stable_Diffusion

-2. Install the required dependencies:
+3. Install the required dependencies:

    pip install -r requirements.txt

-3. Open the notebook:
+4. Open the notebook:

-- Launch `stable_diffusion_pipeline.ipynb` in Google Colab or a local Jupyter environment.
+- Launch `dreambooth_kawaii.ipynb` in Google Colab or a local Jupyter environment.
-- Run each cell sequentially to load the model and generate images based on your selected prompt.
+- Enter your custom text prompt when requested.
+- Run the remaining cells to generate and view the corresponding image.

 ## Results

 The notebook successfully generates images from text prompts using the official Stable Diffusion pipeline.
-It allows simple adjustments to inference parameters and saves the final images in the `/outputs/` directory.

-The implementation can be extended by integrating alternative schedulers, adding negative prompts, or customizing the sampling loop.
+Users can easily modify the input prompt to experiment with different image generations.

+Possible future extensions include adding negative prompts, adjusting inference steps and integrating alternative schedulers.